MikeFo5629/SoCET_Half_Precision_FPU/README.md

 SystemVerilog implementation of half precision floating point unit

 Multiplication:
-  - Functional for most numbers I've checked by hand.
+  - Functional for most numbers I've checked by hand (Including infinities, qNans, and sNans).
-  - Needs NaNs, infinities, and sub-normals
+  - Needs sub-normals
   - Khoi is writing testbench so that we can finalize module.

 Addition: N/A